xtuml/mc/doc/notes/4_cds_instdump_ant.md

 6.1.1 Function Name Pattern
 The function can be marked with a file name that will carry the contents of the fuction.
-The Description field of the function can be given an RSL parse keyword pair to name file (e.g. file:sys.arc).
+The Description field of the function can be given an RSL parse keyword pair to name the file (e.g. file:sys.arc).

 Outline of Steps